How I Make Scented Candles at Home — The full, friendly, science-backed guide (so you can, too)

 Choosing your wax (the foundation)

-The wax you pick changes how your candle looks, how long it burns, how well it holds fragrance, and how it treats the wick.
+The wax you choose alters how your candle appears, how long it burns, how well it keeps scent, and how it behaves with the wick.

 What I use most and why:

-• Paraffin wax — traditional choice.
-It holds very high fragrance loads and produces strong scent throw (how far the scent travels), but it can produce more soot and is petroleum-based.
+- Paraffin wax – the traditional option.
+It keeps a very high scent load and makes a strong scent dispersal (how far the scent travels), but it can create more smoke and is from oil.
+The easiest way of making candles.

-• Coconut-soy blends — my personal favorite for jars: they combine a clean burn with good scent throw and a smooth finish.
+- Coconut-soy mixes – my personal choice for jars: they combine a clean burn with good scent dispersal and a neat surface (I reveal my recipe below)

-• Beeswax — expensive and naturally scented (honey notes).
-Excellent for long burns and near-smokeless performance, but not ideal if you want to add heavy fragrances.
+- Beeswax – costly and naturally scented (honey scents).
+Very good for long burns and nearly smokeless performance, but not good if you want to add heavy scents.

-If you want to sell candles, do test batches of the exact wax blend you choose — small changes in wax formulation affect wick sizing and fragrance load.
+If you intend to sell candles, do trial batches of the precise wax combination you decide on – small changes in wax blends affect wick size and fragrance load.

 Keep in mind.
 Soy wax (which I bet you wanna choose) will not burn as good as a parafin wax because you know, it’s soy.